Growth rates of permutation classes: categorization up to the uncountability threshold: Reconstruction

 Our next goal is to recognize from $K(\pi)$ for permutations $\pi$ of length $n$ whether $\pi-n$ is sum decomposable, and then to reconstruct those permutations from their sets of sum indecomposable children.
 In the proofs of these results we make frequent use of the following observation.

-\begin{proposition} Suppose that the permutation $\pi$ of length $n$ is sum indecomposable. \begin{enumerate} \item[(a)] If $\pi$ contains at least one entry to the left of $n$ then there is an entry $x$ to the left of $n$ such that $\pi-x$ is sum indecomposable. \item[(b)] If $\pi$ contains at least two entries to the right of $n$ then there is an entry $x$ to the right of $n$ such that $\pi-x$ is sum indecomposable. \end{enumerate} \end{proposition} \begin{proof} Both parts of the proposition follow from the same analysis.
+\begin{proposition} Suppose that $\pi$ is a sum indecomposable permutation of length $n$. \begin{enumerate} \item[(a)] If $\pi$ contains at least one entry to the left of $n$ then there is an entry $x$ to the left of $n$ such that $\pi-x$ is sum indecomposable. \item[(b)] If $\pi$ contains at least two entries to the right of $n$ then there is an entry $x$ to the right of $n$ such that $\pi-x$ is sum indecomposable. \end{enumerate} \end{proposition} \begin{proof} Both parts of the proposition follow from the same analysis.
 Write $\pi$ as the concatenation $\lambda n\rho$.
 While $\lambda$ is a word over distinct integers instead of a permutation, we can extend the notion of sum components to $\lambda$ in a natural way by defining a sum component of $\lambda$ to be the entries corresponding to a sum component in the permutation that is order isomorphic to $\lambda$.
 Let $\lambda_1$, $\lambda_2$, $\dots$, $\lambda_m$ be the sum components of $\lambda$.

 In both cases, $\rho$ must be nonempty (in case (a) this follows from sum indecomposability and in case (b) it follows by our hypotheses).
 Let $b$ denote the bottommost entry of $\rho$.
 Thus we have the picture shown in Figure~\ref{fig-prop-delete}, though note that $\lambda$ may be empty in case (b).